Predefined script objects

 client

-The client object provides general information about users interacting with the AI assistant, such as approximate user’s location and interaction statistics.
+The client object provides general information about users interacting with the AI agent, such as approximate user’s location and interaction statistics.

 For details, see Client object.